koala-ts/docs/get-started/configuration.md

 # Configuration

 Applications often need to be configured to run in different environments.
 For example, you might want to use a different database in development than in production.
-Configuration is a way to set up your application to run in different environments.

-Thanks to (dotenv)[https://www.npmjs.com/package/dotenv], KoalaTs provides a powerful way to manage your application configuration.
+Thanks to [dotenv](https://www.npmjs.com/package/dotenv), **KoalaTs 🐨** provides a powerful way to manage your application configuration.

 ## Environment files